 Plans for this redesign started in December of 2012—exactly one year ago.

-Around this time, Corbett Barr went live when an incredible, eye-catching redesign for ThinkTraffic.net (which recently turned into The Sparkline at Fizzle.co) thanks to the help of designer extraordinaire, Chase Reeves.
+Around this time, Corbett Barr went live when an incredible, eye-catching redesign for ThinkTraffic.net (which recently turned into The Sparkline at Fizzle.co thanks to the help of designer extraordinaire, Chase Reeves.
 [Full Disclosure: As an affiliate, I receive compensation if you purchase through this link.]

 I reached out to Corbett to compliment his new design and we started talking about a potential design update for SPI for 2013.
 The site hadn't been updated for years and it became this Frankenstein concoction of things that I liked over time, which was completely unorganized and disconnected, and it was leaving new visitors overwhelmed and confused.